nachocaru/xaprb.com/content/blog/2007-11-12-mysql-toolkit-version-1254-released.md

   <a href="http://code.google.com/p/maatkit/">Download MySQL Toolkit</a>
 </p>

 This release fixes several bugs introduced in the last release as I replaced untested code with tested code &#8212; how ironic!
 Actually, I knew that was virtually guaranteed to happen.
-Anyway, all the bugs you&#8217;ve helped me find are now fixed.
+Anyway, all the bugs you've helped me find are now fixed.
 I also fixed a long-standing bug in MySQL Table Sync, which I am otherwise trying to touch as little as possible for the time being.
 (Remember to contribute to the [bounty][1], and get your employer to contribute as well, so I can do some real work on it in the next month or so!)

 The other big news is that the parallel dump and restore tools are now 1.0.0 because I consider them feature-complete.
 I have put the most work into tab-separated dumps.
-These two tools can do something MySQL AB&#8217;s tools can&#8217;t currently do: restore data before creating triggers (when doing tab-delimited dumps).
-That&#8217;s an obvious requirement for loading data when tables have triggers.
-If you create the triggers before loading the data, you&#8217;re practically guaranteed to end up with different data than was dumped.
+These two tools can do something MySQL AB's tools can't currently do: restore data before creating triggers (when doing tab-delimited dumps).
+That's an obvious requirement for loading data when tables have triggers.
+If you create the triggers before loading the data, you're practically guaranteed to end up with different data than was dumped.
 The tools now dump and reload both triggers and views.
-As long as you&#8217;re dumping the mysql database, I think they should be able to completely duplicate a server (my initial goal was just data, not routines/triggers/views/etc).
+As long as you're dumping the mysql database, I think they should be able to completely duplicate a server (my initial goal was just data, not routines/triggers/views/etc).

-Honestly, I hope MySQL&#8217;s tools make this pair of tools obsolete in the future, but until then, they&#8217;re a good way to dump and reload data at higher speeds.
+Honestly, I hope MySQL's tools make this pair of tools obsolete in the future, but until then, they're a good way to dump and reload data at higher speeds.
 [Keith Murphy did some measurements on parallel dump and restore speeds.][2]

-Here&#8217;s the full changelog:
+Here's the full changelog:

 <pre>Changelog for mysql-archiver: